lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/Characters/Aelar.md

 # Aelar Amastacia
 - Originally from Witchwood
-- After the dam got destroyed by goblins, and the flooding of Blackfens
+- After the dam got destroyed by goblins, and the flooding of Blackfens, he left Witchwood to prepare for worse events to happen.
+- Met at the Harvest Festival in Nimon Gap, he and his clan of Druids is always pre
 ___
 ## References: -
 ---